Moldova's pro-EU party takes decisive lead in election fraught with Russian interference claims

 Sandu said in a Facebook address as the vote was underway that the authorities also had multiple reports of voters being illegally transported to polling stations abroad, “obviously in exchange for money,” and cases of blank ballots being removed from polling stations so they could later “be reintroduced already stamped.”

-Promo-Lex, a nongovernmental organization monitoring the vote, said in a report a few hours before polls closed that it had confirmed more than 300 incidents, ranging from unauthorized persons at polling stations to scores of people photographing or filming their ballots.
+Promo-Lex, a nongovernmental organization monitoring the vote, reported scores of incidents ranging from unauthorized persons at polling stations to scores of people photographing or filming their ballots.

 Voter concerns may have diminished pro-EU camp